chiforbogdan/atlas_cloud/README.md

 ## Configuration
  The following elements must be configured before building and deploying the application:
-1. Validate the following fields from the `application.properties` file
+1. Validate the following fields from the `atlas-web/src/main/resources/application.properties` file
  - The following field indicates the path mosquitto_passwd utility tool (replace this if necessary).
 The full path of the binary can be found using the following command `which mosquitto_passwd`.
 ```
 atlas-cloud.passwordTool = /usr/local/bin/mosquitto_passwd